 Expand to other marketplaces

-If Facebook Marketplace is your first taste of ecommerce, you can eventually move onto more advanced selling marketplaces such as Amazon and eBay.
+If Facebook Marketplace is your first taste of ecommerce, you can eventually move onto more advanced selling marketplaces like Amazon and eBay.

-Ebay is still alive and well, with 183 million active buyers worldwide—over 70% of that traffic coming from the U.S. Ebay is probably the next step up from Facebook Marketplace, as you can easily set up an account and sell similar products.
+Ebay is still alive and well, with 147 million active buyers worldwide, over 70% of whom are coming from the U.S. Ebay is probably the next step up from Facebook Marketplace, as you can easily set up an account and sell similar products.

-Amazon has an audience of millions, including 83% of all U.S. consumers.
+Amazon has an audience of millions, and will account for almost 40% of all US retail ecommerce sales this year.
 Needless to say, it’s a great place to launch and grow an ecommerce business.
 On top of that, Amazon’s sophisticated fulfillment network (Fulfillment by Amazon) makes shipping a breeze.

 If you’re interested in selling on Amazon, check out our in-depth guide here.